wcysai/starter-hugo-academic/content/home/preprints.md

   # Page order: descending (desc) or ascending (asc) date.
   order: desc
 design:
-  # Choose a view for the listings:
+  # Match the citation format used by the Publications section.
   view: citation
   columns: '2'
 ---